Pulmonary hypertension

 Eisenmenger syndrome and pulmonary hypertension

-Eisenmenger syndrome is a type of congenital heart disease that causes pulmonary hypertension.
-It can occur with unrepaired holes between the heart chambers.
+Eisenmenger syndrome is a long-term complication of an unrepaired heart condition present at birth.
 An example is a large hole in the heart between the two lower heart chambers called a ventricular septal defect.

-The hole in the heart causes blood to flow incorrectly in the heart.
-Oxygen-rich blood mixes with oxygen-poor blood.
-The blood then returns to the lungs instead of going to the rest of the body.
-This increases the blood flow and pressure in the pulmonary arteries, causing pulmonary hypertension.
+The unrepaired hole in the heart causes oxygen-rich blood to mix with oxygen-poor blood.
+The blood then goes to the lungs instead of going to the rest of the body.
+This increases pressure in the pulmonary arteries.

 Risk factors